A guide to Milwaukee holiday craft beers 2019

 That's a pretty nice gift, if you ask me.

-Milwaukee's oldest brewpub will launch a limited Kladruber Baltic-style porter on Black Friday with strong coffee notes, along with toffee, chocolate and dark fruit.
+Milwaukee's oldest brewpub launched a limited Kladruber Baltic-style porter on Black Friday with strong coffee notes, along with toffee, chocolate and dark fruit.
 Did I mention that it's aged in Wild Turkey barrels, for the win?

 The brew – called Barrel Buster Porter – is part of WSB's ongoing We Brew It - You Name It series, and Kylie Kubash came up with the winning moniker.